hbc/Intro-to-R-2-day/lessons/05_introR-data-manipulation2.md

 Alternatively, we could try looking at only the first two replicates of each sample set.
 Here, we can use the less than operator since replicate is currently a numeric vector.
 Adding in the argument `select` allows us to specify which columns to keep.
 Which columns are left?

 	sub_meta <- subset(metadata, replicate < 3, select = c('genotype', 'celltype'))

+***

 **Exercise**

+1. Return only the rows of data with `genotype` of `Wt`.

-1. Return only the celltype information for those samples from `metadata` dataframe with genotype "KO".
+2. Return only the celltype information for those samples from `metadata` dataframe with genotype "KO".

 ***